ttwardz/website/work.markdown

 ## Bum Notes

 My blog is where you can find writing about music, art, productivity, work, and creative projects.
-As an experiment, I'm also writing social-network type posts that I'm calling "journal" entries.
+As an experiment, I'm also writing social network--type posts that I'm calling "journal" entries.
 Maybe I'll also share some of them on the big social networks, maybe I won't.

 **Check out the blog: [Bum Notes](https://bumnotes.net/){:target="_blank" rel="noopener noreferrer"}**